neohed/super-swew/readme.md

 ## Description

-This uses a tree data structure to perform string startswith or endsWith comparisons efficiently.
+This uses a tree data structure to perform string startsWith or endsWith comparisons efficiently.

-There is some overhead to creating the tree so it is not suitable when performing a small number of comparisons.
+There is some overhead to creating the tree, so it is not suitable when performing a small number of comparisons.
 For matching a small number of strings stick with native methods.
 But, if you're performing upward of around 5000 comparisons this beats the native methods.

 For a performance comparison you can run the performance test script included in the github repository.